Ridesharing in the Age of the Coronavirus

 As such, passengers should still be cautious and pay close attention to how a driver behaves while working for Uber and Lyft.
 Otherwise, the ridesharing legal landscape can get quite uncomfortable for the foreseeable future.

-Seek Legal Guidance from Our Los Angeles Personal Injury Lawyer
+Seek Legal Guidance from Our Personal Injury Lawyer

-If you have been sickened or injured while using the services of a ridesharing company and you would like to speak to a Los Angeles personal injury lawyer about your options under the law, contact us today.
+If you have been sickened or injured while using the services of a ridesharing company and you would like to speak to a personal injury lawyer or car accident attorney about your options under the law, contact us today.